-Advanced Standing Application Eligibility Requirements
+Advanced Standing Application Eligibility Requirements:

-- University of Arizona cumulative GPA of 2.000 or higher - Completion of all requisite coursework. - o You must be currently enrolled in your final prerequisite requirements this term. - Exhibiting appropriate behavior expected of nutritional sciences and wellness students, including but not limited to, strong academic integrity, respectful discourse, and professional engagement in all college, university and community environments. - Visit the SNAC D2L portal to obtain the application or email your Nutrition advisor.
+- University of Arizona cumulative GPA of 2.000 or higher - Completion of all requisite coursework. - Exhibiting appropriate behavior expected of nutritional sciences and wellness students, including but not limited to, strong academic integrity, respectful discourse, and professional engagement in all college, university, and community environments.

+Visit the SNAC D2L portal to obtain the application or email your Nutrition advisor.